johnalison/WorkingPhilosophy/Happiness.md

 - Dont wish for things to be a certian way.
 Wish them to be as they are.
 If you can do this- today, everyday - you will be happy.
 (See Amor Fati)

 - Only way for long-term happiness is to live by our highest ideals.
 (Awaken the Giant)

+- The glass ceiling of happiness is held in place by two stout pillars, one psychological, the other biological.
+On the psychological level, happiness depends on expectations rather than objective conditions.
+We dont become satisfied by leading a peaceful and prosperous existence.
+Rather, we become satisfied with reality matches our expectations.
+(Homo Deus)